 Our shoulder doctors are all board-certified in orthopedic surgery and have extensive experience in the specialized treatment of injuries and conditions of the shoulder to provide the care you need.
-Call 907.563.3145 or request an appointment online today to be seen by one of our shoulder specialists in Anchorage.
+Call 907.563.3145 or request an appointment online today to be seen by one of our shoulder specialists in Anchorage or Eagle River.

 Whatever shoulder problem you're experiencing, our specialty-trained doctors will help you regain your strength and function.
-To consult with one of our shoulder surgeons in Anchorage, request an appointment online or call 907.563.3145.
+To consult with one of our shoulder surgeons in Anchorage or Eagle River, request an appointment online or call 907.563.3145.

 Our offices and walk-in Orthopedic Urgent Care are now open in Eagle River and South Anchorage.